-The Constitution sets out how the council operates, how decisions are made, and the procedures that are followed to ensure these are efficient, transparent and accountable to local people.
-The present Constitution is scheduled for review in 2013/14.
+The Constitution sets out how the council operates, how decisions are made, and the procedures that are followed to ensure these are efficient, transparent and

 The main decision-making body is the Executive, which is responsible for all executive matters as defined by law and operates within the budget and policy framework approved by full council.
 Meetings are open to the public except where personal or confidential matters are being discussed.
-In addition, senior and other officers of the council can make decisions under delegated authority; again the extent of these delegations is set out in the Constitution and renewed annually.
+In addition, senior and other officers of the council can make decisions under delegated authority; again the extent of these delegations is set out in the Constitution.